OpenBB-finance/OpenBB/website/content/terminal/reference/portfolio/es.md

 ---
 title: es
-description: This documentation page provides guidance on how to use the Expected Shortfall (ES) function of the selected portfolio.
+description: "This documentation page provides guidance on how to use the Expected" Shortfall (ES) function of the selected portfolio.
 It includes its usage, parameters including distribution and percentile, and examples.
 keywords: